 Make sure that all involved parties understand how they or the nature benefit from the fund drive!
-Excellent templates for creating marketing material for your printer cartridge recycling campaign can be downloaded here.
+Free marketing material for your printer cartridge recycling campaign can be found here.

 Companies offering printer cartridges recycling programs will provide you with easy to follow instructions on how to recycle your cartridges.
 Most recycling companies will also offer you pre-paid shipping and free packaging material – check the individual programs since options may vary.

 If you intend to recycle on a regular basis and can offer larger quantities of printer cartridges you will probably be eligible for a free pickup by the recycling company.

 Please note that none of the recycling companies or services mentioned below are endorsed by InkGuides.
 It's up to you to read the terms before joining respective recycling program.» Cash rewarding recycling programs for non-profit organizations